Dhruvitt/Typing-Bolt-Automation/README.md

 #Typing Bolt Automated Typing
-An automated typing tool in python *for educational purposes only*
+An automated typing tool coded in python *for educational purposes only*

 #Installation
 Clone the Repo